czue/pegasus-docs/configuration.md

 )
 ```

-If you are starting from `settings_production.example.py` then you just need to populate `SENTRY_DSN` from your
+If you are starting from `settings_production.example.py` then you need to populate `SENTRY_DSN` from your
 Sentry project settings.